XiaomiWiki/XiaomiWiki.github.io/docs/sensorissues.md

 8. Click Flash and wait until the flashing sequence finishes.

-9. Disconnect the device and hold the Power button until the it turns on.
+9. Disconnect the device and hold the Power button until the device turns on.

     The first boot may take up to 15 minutes.